Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Analyzing a possible mode change epoch of PSR J2145 0750

 \subsection{Peak-ratio distribution}

 For each observational epoch, we updated the corresponding archive/fits files using the InPTA-DR2 final timing solution.
 The header DM values were then corrected with epoch-wise estimates obtained from {\tt DMCalc}, and the profiles were subsequently dedispersed to remove dispersion-induced artifacts.
 For ready comparison and consistent analysis of all the profiles across the baseline, we positioned them at the same pulse-phase (kept the main peaks at the center).
-In addition, the profiles were band-equalized~\cite{Rana25} so that the power remained uniform across the frequency channels.
+In addition, the profiles were band-equalized~\citep{Rana25} so that the power remained uniform across the frequency channels.

 We then quantified the mode of the pulse profile by evaluating the peak ratio, defined as the ratio of the left peak to the right peak in the two prominent components of the profile, for each epoch.
 The resulting distribution of the ratio of the component amplitudes is well described by a Gaussian with mean and mode value of 1.0698 and a standard deviation of 0.0486, yielding 1-$\sigma$ bounds of [1.0212, 1.1183] (see Fig.~\ref{fig:J2145_peakratio_distribution}).

 However, we identify a singular `outlier', lying outside the Gaussian envelope, with a peak ratio of $\sim$0.8, observed at MJD 59468 (11 September 2021), the same outlier seen in the DM time series plot in Fig.~\ref{fig:J2145_outliers}, indicative of a possible mode change.

 A direct comparison of the profiles across the following selected epochs confirms this interpretation (see Fig.~\ref{fig:J2145_profilecomparisons}).
 In particular, the profile at MJD 59468 shows distinctively different relative peak heights compared to those for MJD 58820 (close to the mode value of the peak-ratio distribution) and MJD 59706 or MJD 59264 (close to the 1-$\sigma$ bounds).
 These four epochs are analyzed in detail for comparative study in the subsequent discussion.